Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 4.md

 ---

 Thanks for reading my article.
-If you have any feedback or questions, please feel free to share them in the comments or email me [here](javascript:location.href = 'mailto:' + ['bogdan.game.development.','gmail.com'].join('@')).
+If you have any feedback or questions, please feel free to share them in the comments or email me.

 ![alt text](../assets/portfolio/logo.png)